-The thought of taking a step into semi-independence can often be a frightening, exciting and challenging experience.
+The thought of taking a step into independence can often be a frightening, exciting and challenging experience.

-This is a big change, as you will have to support yourself on a set amount of money each week and:
+Moving into independence at age 18 is a big change.
+You will have to support yourself on a set amount of money each week, with which to:

-- buy all your food, clothing and household items
+- buy your food, clothing and household items

 - cook and clean for yourself

-- arrange your time on a daily basis to get to work, college, appointments, meeting friends, managing visitors to your home
+- arrange your time daily to get to work, college, appointments, meeting friends, managing visitors to your home

 - make sure you keep to the rules of where you are living.